-You will need to look at level 2 or time and sales to see which level you need to focus on.
+You will need to look at the level 2 or time and sales to see which level you need to focus on.
 This is the real challenge.
-If you immediately sell you will possibly forego big profits.
+If you immediately sell you might possibly forego big profits.

-For me personally, I sell out at the next resistance level up.
-While I am likely leaving money on the table, there is a greater risk of me being greedy and looking for too much in the trade.
+As an option, you could sell out at the next resistance level up.
+You might be leaving money on the table, but there is a greater risk of being greedy and looking for too much in the trade.

 Trading with pivot points allows you the ability to place clear stops on your chart.
-Now from my experience, what you do not want to do is simply place your stops right at the next level up or down.
+What you do not want to do is simply place your stops in line with the next level up or down.

 So, how do you still protect your trade but without risking too much?

-For me what has worked is placing the stop slightly beyond the levels.
-To take it a bit further, you will want to hide the stop behind logical price levels.
+For starters, you could place your stop just beyond the levels.
+In other words, you will want to hide the stop behind logical price levels.